realm/realm-core/test/ios/README.md

 # On-Target Unit-Testing [iOS]

-In order to test core on device, we need an iOS app, and hence an XCode project.
+In order to test core on device, we need an iOS app, and hence an Xcode project.

 The common workflow is: